 Gauge pressure is the pressure, measured with respect to zero atmospheric pressure.
 The difference between absolute pressure and atmospheric pressure is simply known as gauge pressure.
 We measure pressure with the help of a pressure gauge.
 The reading which we measure in the pressure gauge is called gauge pressure.

-Vacuum pressure is just like the gage pressure, as it is measured with respect to atmospheric pressure, but it is a measured below atmospheric pressure.
+Vacuum pressure is just like the gage pressure, as it is measured with respect to atmospheric pressure, but it is measured below atmospheric pressure.

 Differential pressure means the difference between two pressures.